certtools/intelmq/docs/architecture-3.0.md

   * being a framework and thus adaptable and extensible by teams
   * being open source

- New architecture features will be:
+New features will be:
+  * A vastly improved and extended internal format (DHO): we will support multiple values per key (think: key -> list or key -> dict).
+This is probably the change with the most impact.
+  * A revamped central runtime management tool for all the bots (think systemd, dockerd, xend, ...) that will provide a standardized interface for CLI tools, the Manager Web application and existing best practice monitoring & alerting tools (prometheus, check_mk, etc.)
   * Docker support (note: docker will be **optional**.
 If you run on bare metal/VM on Debian, Ubuntu, etc.: we will still provide regular packages)
-  * Better integration into existing best practice monitoring & alerting tools (prometheus, check_mk, etc.) via new intelmq_statusd
-  * Kafka support
+  * Support for Kafka as message bus between the bots (in addition to RabbitMQ and Redis)
   * Better support for multiple data outputs:
     * Better support for ELK (Elastic Search, Logstash, Kibana) out of the box
     * Better support for Splunk out of the box